Evidence review

 Compounded semaglutide runs roughly $93–$249/mo and tirzepatide about $125–$399/mo across the providers we track.
 Here is how to read the pricing.

-Compounded GLP-1 pricing is all over the map, and that is by design — providers use a low sticker to win the click.
+Visit HumeCare+Compounded GLP-1 pricing is all over the map, and that is by design — providers use a low sticker to win the click.
 Across the providers we track, compounded semaglutide runs roughly $93 to $249 a month, and compounded tirzepatide roughly $125 to $399 a month.
 Those figures reflect each provider's published pricing at last review (2026); always confirm the current rate on the provider's own site before you buy.

 The three price tiers

 **The value tier (semaglutide under ~$130, tirzepatide under ~$170).** This is where the aggressive flat-price operators live.
-On our board, Ondra Health lists among the lowest disclosed semaglutide at about $93/mo, and Trimi Health carries the cheapest disclosed tirzepatide at about $125/mo.
+In our ranking, Ondra Health lists among the lowest disclosed semaglutide at about $93/mo, and Trimi Health carries the cheapest disclosed tirzepatide at about $125/mo.
 Several others — Alan Meds and bmiMD near $99 semaglutide — sit here too.
 The trade-off in this tier is often verification: some of the cheapest names are not LegitScript-certified, which shifts the vetting burden onto you.

 **The mid-market (semaglutide ~$149–$199, tirzepatide ~$199–$349).** This is the honest middle.
 CoreAge Rx, for example, prices at $149 semaglutide and $349 tirzepatide flat, all 50 states, with a clean cancellation.
 Precision Telemed sits near $149/$199, and Curex charges one flat $199 for either molecule.
 You pay a little more than the value tier and, in return, generally get verified pharmacies and nationwide access.